Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/troubleshooting/index.md

 You may use `vagrant ssh` from VVV root folder and then `wp package` from inside the VM to address the problem based on the error logs produced by the provisioner (the provisioner will point you to the path inside the VM where to find the logs).

-This may happen with older VVV versions that used `wp-cli/doctor-command` for example.
-If that's the case, then running `wp package uninstall wp-cli/doctor-command` should solve the issue and allow provisioning to complete.
+For example, older versions of VVV installed the `wp-cli/doctor-command` package, but this was removed because it was unreliable and caused issues.
+If it's causing you issues, you can run `vagrant ssh` to enter the virtual machine, then `wp package uninstall wp-cli/doctor-command` to remove the package and fix the problem.

 ## Backups